Oral history interview with David Bayer

 Some video files begin with 10-60 seconds of color bars.

 - Interview Summary:

-- David Bayer describes his comfortable life growing up in Kozieniec, Poland where his father owned a shoe factory before the war; the German occupation of his town and his family’s relocation to a ghetto; his work on an irrigation project and being saved from deportation by his project supervisor but eventually being captured; working in a factory and then finally being taken to Birkenau where he worked in a coal mine; the animalistic behavior of the prisoners; making his way back to Kozieniec after the Russians liberated Birkenau; staying in his hometown for a short while because of the pogroms; traveling to Panama and then to Israel where he immediately joined the army; and moving to the United States where he lived for the remainder of his life.
+- David Bayer, born on September 27, 1992 in Kozieniec, Poland, describes his father, who owned a shoe factory before the war; having a comfortable childhood; his sister and brother; the German occupation of his town and being relocated to a ghetto; working on an irrigation project and being saved from deportation with his family by his project supervisor; hiding while workers were deported to a gun and cannon factory in Zachodzko, Poland and a munitions factory in Pieruszyce, Poland; being captured and sent to work in the factory in Pieruszyce; being taken to Birkenau, where he worked in a coal mine; the animalistic behavior of the prisoners; the Russians liberating Birkenau; making his way back to Kozieniec and staying there for a short while; traveling to Panama and then to Israel, where he immediately joined the army; and moving to the United States, where he lived for the remainder of his life.

 1992 March 15

 - Accession Number:

 1 videocassette (VHS) : sound, color ; 1/2 in..